ippontech/blog-usa/posts/exploring-iot-infrastructure-support-in-aws-part2.md

 We have a few options, we can manually set up certs like before and link these certs to our device, upload the certs to the device and AWS IoT core.
 Then TLS mutual authentication will be setup.

-Or we can deploy our full infrastructure using `terraform` then simply us the magic `mos` tool to set things up as below.
+Or we can deploy our full infrastructure using `terraform` then simply use the magic `mos` tool to set things up as below.
 Since we are using MongooseOS we will use the `mos` tool to setup AWS IoT MQTT authentication and do some magic.

 `mos aws-iot-setup --aws-region <Region> --aws-iot-policy mos-default`

-Once this is has been setup and we have run `terraform apply` we should be able to browse our S3 buckets and see the following output to S3 in json format:
+Once this has been setup and we have run `terraform apply` we should be able to browse our S3 buckets and see the following output to S3 in json format:

 ![S3 Output Example](https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2018/07/aws_s3_output_example.png)

 # MongooseOS needs an Android friend

-We have now have a deployment setup for this experiment.
+We now have a deployment setup for this experiment.
 But what use are these IoT devices if the data cannot visualised, seen or controlled in some manner?
 Currently the data will be output to S3 by default but there are many other options available including Kinesis, DynamoDB and Lambda functions.
 The IoT rules can be modified to do this if needed.

 I wanted to create an application to utilise and interact with this data.
 I had two choices; a web application or a mobile application.
 An Android app would be ideal due to ability to emulate the device using Android Studio and the solid Android Java SDK provided by AWS.